it3xl/convention-over-git/README.md

 In a bash console navigate to the project's root folder and run<br/>
 $ ./convention-over-git.sh  your_repo_any_name

-*Window* users have to use Git Bash that comes with any Git installation.
+**Windows** users have to use Git Bash that comes with any Git installation.

 ## What is this all about!